Drizz1le/gf1motion/README.md

 <a id="proof-of-concept"></a>
 ## Proof of Concept

-Decoding a format convinces you.
-Re-encoding it convinces the game.
-To prove the format was fully solved, I exported Bulbasaur's idle clip to JSON and made one small edit: the frame-21 key of **Waist · TranslationX**, from `0.4954` to `6.28318`.
+To prove the format was
+fully solved, I exported Bulbasaur's idle clip to JSON and made one small edit: the frame-21 key of **Waist · TranslationX**, from `0.4954` to `6.28318`.
 This is an 2π-unit displacement chosen to be impossible to miss.